Online sources for fabrics.

 You were saying something yesterday about having too much money, well, here’s your solution: Renaissance Fabrics.

-Need oil cloth or tent fabric?
+Need oil cloth or tent fabric or just some nice linen?
 Period Fabric

 Did someone say they needed more variety when it comes to silk?
 Your answer: Decorative International Silk Inc.